Robert Ferguson (American football): College career

 Originally signed as a safety with Texas A&M, grade troubles forced him to begin his career at Tyler Junior College.
 Was a junior college All-American in both 1998 and 1999 for TJC.
 He played safety and receiver but also spent time at cornerback and linebacker.
 He led the team with 36 receptions for 539 yards during his final year at Tyler.

 He established himself as one of the best receivers in the Big 12 Conference while earning first-team conference honors and being named conference Newcomer of the Year during his lone season (2000) at Texas A&M. He was the conference leader in receptions per game and ranked No. 2 in receiving yards.

 He was also named the Aggies' offensive MVP when he led the team in catches with 58, receiving yards with 885, receiving touchdowns with 6, and all-purpose yards with 885.
 His 58 catches ranked No. 5 in school history for a single season, his 885 receiving yards ranked No. 2 and his receiving TD total tied for No. 5.
 He had three 100-yard receiving games, including 174 against Wyoming which tied for No. 5 in school history.
 He also had a career-best 11 catches against Oklahoma State.

 Professional career

 Green Bay Packers

-Ferguson was drafted in the second round of the 2001 NFL Draft.
+Ferguson was selected in the second round of the 2001 NFL draft.
 He played sparingly in his first year but slowly progressed.
 2003 was his best year statistically as he caught 38 passes for 520 yards and 4 touchdowns.

 On December 19, 2004, Ferguson sustained a sprained neck and briefly lost feeling in his legs after a clothesline tackle by Jacksonville Jaguars safety Donovin Darius, who was ejected and fined $75,000 for the hit.

 On December 19, 2005, he caught Aaron Rodgers' first passing yards, since Rodgers' first completion earlier in the season was for zero (0) yards.